Trucial Oman Scouts: Union Defence Force

 The formation of the United Arab Emirates in 1971 resulted in the Scouts being reassigned into the Federal military body, the Union Defence Force (UDF).
 At the time, the Force consisted of 2,500 regular military personnel.
 In 1975, the UDF had 3,250 regular military personnel organised into six Mobile Squadrons and an Air Detachment with seven helicopters.
 The Force was equipped with Scorpion light tanks, Ferret armoured cars, Land Rovers, eight 81mm Mortars, and two dhows.

-The handover from the Trucial Oman Scouts to the Union Defence Force formally took place on 22 December 1971, when UAE Minister of Defence Sheikh Mohammed bin Rashid Al Maktoum visited all the Trucial Oman Scouts bases together with TOS Commanding Officer Freddie de Butts.
+The handover from the Trucial Oman Scouts to the Union Defence Force formally took place on 22 December 1971, when UAE Minister of Defence Sheikh Mohammed bin Rashid Al Maktoum visited all the Trucial Oman Scouts bases together with UDF Commanding Officer Freddie de Butts.

-In January 1972 during an attempted coup d'etat in which 18 armed supporters of the former ruler of Sharjah, who included the former ruler, Sheikh Saqr bin Sultan (who ruled from 1951 until the British deposed him in 1965), attacked and seized the palace.
+In January 1972 during an attempted coup d'état in which 18 armed supporters of the former ruler of Sharjah, who included the former ruler, Sheikh Saqr bin Sultan (who ruled from 1951 until the British deposed him in 1965), attacked and seized the palace.
 The attackers killed Sheikh Khalid bin Mohammed Al Qasimi, ruler since 1965, along with one of his bodyguards.
 Sharjah soldiers and troops of the Union Defence Force then surrounded the palace.
 Several UDF troops were wounded, including a British captain, before the rebels surrendered next morning.
 Sheikh Saqr was then exiled.

 In February 1972, there was a brief border war between Bedu tribesmen from Kalba and Fujairah over a disputed area that only covered a quarter of an acre but included water wells and date palm trees.
 Twenty-two people were killed and another 12 were wounded before UDF troops were able to impose a ceasefire.

 In May 1976, the Union Defence Force unified and incorporated the military forces of the various UAE emirates.
 The former state units then lost their individual identities.

 The UDF was organized as highly mobile light armored cavalry and included 40% locally recruited Arab personnel, including 50 Jordanian NCOs and Omanis, who formed the bulk of the troops.
 It also included Iranians, Indians, and Pakistanis.
 It remained under the command and control of 30 British officers until the mid-1980s.